Although it may not be marketed as such, creatine is a popular fitness supplement often used as a pre workout.

 How Does Creatine Work in the Body?

-ATP is our body’s main energy source which we use for muscle contraction.
-When we increase creatine levels, such as with supplementation, we increase phosphocreatine stores which boosts ATP and provides more energy for our muscles to perform high-intensity exercise.
+When we increase creatine levels, such as with supplementation, we increase phosphocreatine stores, which then boosts ATP and provides more energy for our muscles to perform high-intensity exercise.

 How Does Creatine Benefit Training Performance?